urbit/urbit/README.md

 It has one option, `support-older-oses`, which tells it to be conservative.
 On Linux, this means using `getrandom` directly; on other
-\*nix, it means opening `/dev/urandom`.
+\*nix, it means reading from `/dev/urandom`.
 This may make sense if you want your binaries to run on older versions of the same OS.
 If your program is mostly built from source, don't bother.

 ### Why?